Josephine Baker, first Black woman honored in French Pantheon - The Boston Globe

 After France’s defeat in June 1940, she refused to play for the Nazis who occupied Paris and moved to southwestern France.
 She continued to work for the French Resistance, using her artistic performances as a cover for her spying activities.

-“No one finds shocking that she is with her impresario, make-up artists, technicians ... so she brings them with her, and information is being conveyed," Létang said.
-"She risks the death penalty or, at least, the harsh repression of the Vichy regime or of the Nazi occupant.”

-The next year, seriously ill, Baker left France for North Africa, where Gen. Charles De Gaulle later arrived from London with the Free French Forces.
-Baker gathered intelligence for De Gaulle, including spying on the British and the Americans — who didn't fully trust him and didn't share all information.
+The next year, seriously ill, Baker left France for North Africa, where she gathered intelligence for General Charles De Gaulle, including spying on the British and the Americans — who didn’t fully trust him and didn’t share all information.

 Advertisement